-The basic rules of Twister are simple.
-One player spins the spinner, and then each player must try to place the designated body part on a vacant circle of the designated color.
-Any player that touches the mat with an elbow or knee or falls to the mat is disqualified.
+Classic Twister follows a few simple rules which you need to be familiar with as they translate into naked Twister as well.
+One player spins the provided spinner, and designated players must try to place their specific body parts on a vacant circle of the chosen color.
+Any player that touches the mat with an elbow or knee or falls to the mat is disqualified (and beware disqualification by the dreaded London Bridge effect where you get so twisted up in each other that when one of you falls down, you all fall down).
 The last person still on the mat is the winner.

 Variations for Every Taste

-- Individual Mats: Use one mat per player, with each player occupying a mat alone.
+- Use individual nats: Use one mat per player, with each player occupying a mat alone.
 This variant plays more like competitive yoga than conventional Twister, but is more comfortable for players who are willing to look but not touch.

-- No Touching: The players occupy one mat, but avoid touching each other.
+- Implement a no touching rule: The players occupy one mat, but avoid touching each other.
 If two or more players touch, the player or players who were moving are eliminated.
-This variation is challenging, and games are likely to be short.
+This variation is challenging, and rounds are likely to be short.

-- No Touching Naughty Bits: Players can touch, but some body parts are "naughty bits" and out of bounds.
+- Implement a no touching naughty bits rule: Players can touch, but some body parts are determined to be "naughty bits" and are considered out of bounds.
 Any player touching a naughty bit is eliminated.
 The players decide which body parts are naughty, but the typical choices are breasts/chest, genitals, and butt.
-The naughty bits are the same for men and women.

-- Oil Time: Everyone gets oiled up with baby oil before the game begins.
+- Get ready to get slippery: Everyone gets oiled up with baby oil before the game begins.
 This makes the game much more challenging, since players will be slipping on the mat and each other.

-- Only Naughty Bits Touch: No, the naughty bits aren't touching each other.
+- Implement an only naughty bits touch rule: No, the naughty bits aren't touching each other.
 Instead of using your hands and feet to touch circles, use your breasts/chest, genitals, or butt.
 As with the earlier variant, players can decide which body parts are naughty.